gitfrid/CzechFOI-DA/README.md

 <br>

 If the baseline without the dAEFIs is known, the frequency of rare events (1 per 10,000) can be calculated.
-<br>**However, I have struggled to find a reliable method to calculate the frequency of rare events, when only the curve including the dAEFIs is available (real-world data)!**
+<br>**However, I have struggled to find a reliable method to calculate the frequency of rare events,
+<br>when only the curve including the dAEFIs is available (real-world data)!**
 _________________________________________

 ### Software Requirements: